WellthCare

 Step 4: Consider Individual Market Options Through the ACA Marketplace

-If you don’t qualify for a SEP on the Marketplace, consider short-term limited-duration insurance (up to 12 months in some states) as a stopgap.
-Be aware that short-term plans often exclude pre-existing conditions and may not cover preventive care or prescription drugs.
+If you don't qualify for a Marketplace SEP, look into short-term limited-duration insurance (up to 12 months in some states) as a stopgap.
+Just know: these plans often exclude pre-existing conditions and may not cover preventive care or prescriptions.

-While you wait for the next enrollment period, you can still take proactive steps to manage your health and minimize financial risk.
-Many employers and benefit platforms offer preventive care services that can be used year-round, even without a major medical plan.
+While you wait, you can still manage your health and cut financial risk.
+Many employers offer year-round preventive care, even without a major medical plan.
 For example:

-• WellthCare™ - Some employers offer this as a $0 co-pay, year-round preventive health system that rewards employees for taking health actions (scans, labs, check-ups) with free money at the WellthCare Store™ and automatic pension contributions.
-It works alongside your existing plan and can be engaged immediately, even during a gap in coverage.
+• WellthCare™ – Some employers have this $0 co-pay, year-round preventive system that rewards you with free money at the WellthCare Store™ and automatic pension contributions for doing health actions.
+It works alongside your plan and can be used immediately, even if you're in a coverage gap.

-• Direct Primary Care (DPC) - A membership-based model offering unlimited primary care for a flat monthly fee ($50-$100/month).
-It’s not insurance but can keep you healthy and reduce emergency visits.
+• Direct Primary Care (DPC) – A membership model with unlimited primary care for a flat monthly fee ($50–$100).
+It's not insurance, but it can keep you healthy and reduce ER visits.

 • Community health centers – Federally qualified health centers (FQHCs) offer sliding-scale fees based on income.

-If you missed open enrollment due to administrative error, miscommunication, or documented hardship, you have the right to formally appeal for a late enrollment exception.
-Write a clear, factual letter to your HR department or benefits administrator, include supporting documentation, and cite the relevant plan document or ERISA regulations.
-Employers and carriers may grant a one-time exception, especially if it’s a rare and compelling circumstance.
+If you missed open enrollment because of an administrative error, miscommunication, or a documented hardship, you can appeal for a late enrollment exception.
+Write a clear, factual letter to your HR or benefits admin, include supporting docs, and cite the plan document or ERISA rules.
+Employers and carriers might grant a one-time exception, especially in rare and compelling cases.

 Key Compliance Considerations

-Remember that ERISA governs employer-sponsored health plans and requires plan documents to clearly state enrollment rules.
-If your employer failed to provide timely notice of the enrollment period or made a representation error, you may have a stronger case for an exception.
-Always document your communications.
+Remember: ERISA governs employer health plans and requires documents to spell out enrollment rules.
+If your employer didn't give you proper notice or made a mistake, you have a stronger case.
+Document everything.

-Bottom Line: Act Quickly and Know Your Rights
+Bottom Line: Act Fast and Know Your Rights

-1. Assess if you have a qualifying life event (within 60 days) to trigger a Special Enrollment Period.
+1. Check for a qualifying life event (within 60 days) to get a Special Enrollment Period.

 2. Explore COBRA if you recently lost coverage.

-3. Check for year-round benefit systems like WellthCare™ that may still be available to you for preventive and financial wellness.
+3. Look into year-round benefit systems like WellthCare™ that may still be available for preventive and financial wellness.

 4. Consider short-term or Marketplace options as a temporary bridge.